Life As a Correspondence Clerk

 What education is needed to be a Correspondence Clerk?

 What work experience do I need to become a Correspondence Clerk?

-Those thinking about becoming a Correspondence Clerk might also be interested in the following careers:
+Those interested in being a Correspondence Clerk may also be interested in:

 More about our data sources and methodologies.